-For these fresh tomato recipes with Mozzarella even the most experienced chef needs supervision!
+For these fresh tomato recipes with Mozzarella even the most experienced chef needs supervision.

-Have you ever thought of
+Have you ever thought of growing lemon trees?

 Whilst your tomato relish is simmering, chop up a few apples, or strawberries, or whatever you have at hand for your fruit salad.
-Here I have figs, grapes, pineapple and yoghurt, sprinkled with a couple grandadillas (passion fruit).
+Here I have figs, grapes and yoghurt, sprinkled with a couple grandadillas (passion fruit).

 Surprisingly, perhaps, tomatoes are a fruit.

-Not that I need walnuts blood pressure, but we should all be having omega-3 fatty acid every day.
+Not that I need walnuts for my blood pressure, but we should all be having omega-3 fatty acid every day.

-Then you can have this old-fashioned tomato soup recipe every week, with a stick of celery, of course.
-Add a couple basil leaves and you have tomato soup recipe with sweet basil!
+Then you can have this old-fashioned tomato soup every week, with a stick of celery, of course.
+Add a couple basil leaves and you have tomato soup recipe.

 They are plant compounds that have a structure very similar to animal cholesterol; they compete at absorption sites in the gut, enabling us to enjoy butter and eggs, for example, without guilt.